Rakshith-SP/My-Projects/datastructures/README.md

 This section is dedicated only for data structures.
-Each data structre have the required implementation and the various methods availabe for its user.
+Each data structre have its implementation and the various methods availabe for its user.